 - You can boost your market exposure by using leverage.

-- Most reputable and regulated brokers offer speculative trading with ETH.
+- Most regulated brokers offer speculative trading with ETH.

 - You can use Ether for portfolio diversification.